-- 36.(1) Subject to subsection 37(1), money must not be paid out of any account unless the expenditure is authorized under an appropriation. - (2) Subsection (1) does not apply to expenditures from a trust account where the expenditure is authorized under the terms of the trust.
+36.(1) Subject to subsection 37(1), money must not be paid out of any account unless the expenditure is authorized under an appropriation.

+(2) Subsection (1) does not apply to expenditures from a trust account where the expenditure is authorized under the specific terms and conditions of the trust.